Lafourche Parish Projects Selected for 2018 Funding

 During the Round 3 meetings, the project team presented an overall vision based on the combination of three criteria: the vision residents described at previous community meetings, current and future environmental conditions and best planning practices.

 At the meetings, residents engaged in a series of instant polling questions using a real-time polling tool, and then evaluated the overall vision presented by the project team.
-Then, they reviewed and gave preference feedback on a wide range of strategies that the project team is considering for inclusion in the final plan.
+Then, they reviewed and gave preference feedback on a wide range of strategies that the project team is considering for inclusion in the final strategy.
 Residents used stickers to indicate which strategies are the best fit for their parish and added more ideas and comments.

 The majority of Lafourche residents selected improving transportation, followed by jobs and job training as the best strategies to retain youth in the parish and offer more affordable housing.
 Residents would also like to expand established communities that are located on higher ground.